datawire/reference-infrastructure-fabric/README.md

 ### Prerequisites

 **NOTE:** You really need all three of these tools.
-A future guide will simplify the requirements to get setup but we want this to be a fairly vanilla introduction to using Kubernetes with AWS.
+A future guide will simplify the requirements to get setup but we want this to be as vanilla an introduction as possible to using Kubernetes with AWS.

 1. An active AWS account and a AWS API credentials.
 Please read our five-minute [AWS Bootstrapping](docs/aws_bootstrap.md) guide if you do not have an AWS account or AWS API credentials.